Understand how M2M works — from the signals we detect to the methodology behind our backtests.

 Stop losses scale to each stock's volatility using ATR.
 Low-volatility stocks get tighter stops; volatile names get wider ones (4%–16% range).
 This prevents the common mistake of fixed percentage stops that destroy performance on high-beta names.

 Every strategy signal is scored on 6 weighted factors, each contributing to a total score of 0-100.
-Only signals scoring 65+ AND with 4+ factors above their midpoint are published.
+The primary publish gate is 65+ AND 4+ factors above their midpoint.
+A narrow tier-3 fallback also publishes signals at 40+ with at least 2 factors above midpoint when the detector class warrants it — those rows are markedpasses_multi_factor=false and carry the preliminary label until they accumulate enough sample size to be calibrated.

 The flow scanner uses a composite squeeze score (0-100) measuring how many factors align for a potential squeeze: unusual options activity, short interest, gamma positioning, IV dynamics, and technical compression.
 Higher scores indicate stronger confluence.